Six Material Issues

 Reason for Selection and Future Vision

 Compliance is the foundation of corporate activities.
-Furthermore, a higher sense of ethics is required of pharmaceutical companies, and it is necessary to comply with the pharmaceutical industry guidelines and standards.
+Furthermore, pharmaceutical companies are required to have a higher sense of ethics and must comply with pharmaceutical industry guidelines and standards.

-Seikagaku engages in business management to ensure that each individual employee not only complies with laws and regulations, but also behave on the basis of high ethical standards.
+Seikagaku is managed to ensure that each individual employee not only complies with laws and regulations but also acts with high ethical standards.

-Also, engaging in business management that worthy of the trust of society is essential for the sustainable growth of a company and enhancement of corporate value.
-We continuously work to develop a highly effective corporate governance system.
+Additionally, business operations meeting society’s expectations are essential for sustainable corporate growth and enhancement in corporate value over the medium and long term.
+We are continuously working to develop a highly effective corporate governance system.

 Objectives

-• Develop an optimal corporate governance system in order to engage in decision-making that is transparent and fair and quick and decisive.
+• Develop an optimal corporate governance system in order to engage in decision making that is transparent and fair as well as quick and decisive.

 Initiatives

-2. Establish multiple internal and external consultation and reporting (whistleblowing) contact points and appropriately respond to any problems that occur.
+2. Establish internal and external consultation/whistleblowing channels and appropriately respond to any issues raised.

-3. Ensure periodic monitoring of the status of operation of corporate governance by the Board and continuously review the corporate governance system.
+4. Monitor the status of corporate governance by the Board and review the corporate governance system periodically.

-4. Enhance provision of information to outside Member of the Board and Audit & Supervisory Board members and engage in improvement activities in light of the results of the Board effectiveness evaluation.
+5. Enhance provision of information to Outside Directors and Outside Audit & Supervisory Board Members; promote improvement activities based on the results of the effectiveness evaluations of the Board.

 Monitoring Indicators

-• Sufficient compliancy of the Corporate Governance Code
+• Appropriate response to the Corporate Governance Code

 ►Annual evaluation and verification

-5. Promotion of diversity and development of human resources
+5. Promotion of diversity and development of diverse human resources

 Reason for Selection and Future Vision

-Human resource management that secures and develops diverse human resources useful in business activities and promotes people’s contribution and success provides a foundation for corporate growth.
+The foundation for corporate growth is human resource management that secures and develops diverse human resources who prove valuable in business activities and that promotes their advancement.

 Objectives